All Episodes

 There's no Reagan without Goldwater, no Goldwater without National Review, and no National Review without Buckley.

-And the contrast between Buckley and Miss Palin is obvious.
+And the contrast between Buckley and Ms. Palin is obvious.

 Asked if the GOP would remain the party of ideas if Palin catches the nomination, Will said the answer is emphatically no.

-Columnist Charles Crowdhammer, without talking about Palin specifically, noted that there's a healthy and unhealthy populism, and there is concern about the rise of the latter.
+Columnist Charles Krauthammer, without talking about Palin specifically, noted that there's a healthy and unhealthy populism, and there is concern about the rise of the latter.

 When populism becomes purely anti-intellectual, it can become unhealthy and destructive, Kramer said.

-Now a fellow at the Ethics and Public Policy Center cited a late Daniel Patrick Moynihan's famous 1980 declaration that the GI GOP become a party of ideas.
+Pete Weiner, who's a good friend of mine, now a fellow at the Ethics and Public Policy Center, cited the late Daniel Patrick Moynihan's famous 1980 declaration that the GOP become a party of ideas.

-Conservatives are very proud of that, Wayner said, but she seems at best disinterested in ideas or lacks the ability to articulate any philosophical justification for them.
+Conservatives are very proud of that, Weiner said, but she seems at best disinterested in ideas or lacks the ability to articulate any philosophical justification for them.

-Does Palin care about what conservative commentators say about her so far?
+Does Palin care about what conservative commentators say about her?

 Palin defenders say she has good reason to be dismissive of elite critics.